Custom Products for the Digital Radio Amateur Enthusiast |

 Red "PTT" LED:

-Pi GPIO to illuminate the Red LED - such as with Direwolf.
-PTT logic is driven from pin 32 of the
+PTT logic is driven from pin 32 of the 40 pin Raspberry Pi 2X20 header.

 Online ordering available from the DRA-Pi-Zero main page.